-Additionally, at the time this affidavit was executed on December 8, 2021, ERCOT has not received a winter weather readiness report for the above-identified Generation Resource."
+Additionally, at the time this affidavit was executed on December 8, 2021, ERCOT has not received either a winter weather readiness report or the required declaration for the above-identified Generation Resources."

 Further affiant sayeth not.

 Signature of Affiant

 SUBSCRIBED AND SWORN TO BEFORE ME this 8th day of December 2021.